-- 7.3 A household is the group of people that would normally be expected to live together.
-It will often comprise people with caring responsibilities such as a parent, or someone with parental responsibility and children or adults who have demonstrated a long term commitment to living together whether as a couple or other family unit.
+- 6.2 A household is the group of people that would normally be expected to live together.
+It will often comprise people with caring responsibilities such as a parent, or someone with parental responsibility and children or adults who have demonstrated a long-term commitment to living together whether as a couple or other family unit.
 The purpose of the allocations policy is to house households into suitable accommodation that meets their needs.
 Moving another person into an existing home will not automatically make them a household member and in some circumstances to address housing need they may be expected to apply for accommodation in their own right.
-Equally where an applicant expresses a wish to be rehoused with someone they are not currently residing with they will be expected to demonstrate the nature of their long term commitment to living together. - 7.4 Where a parent has overnight access to their children, an additional bedroom need may be awarded to allow the children to sleep over.
+Equally, where an applicant expresses a wish to be rehoused with someone they are not currently residing with they will be expected to demonstrate the nature of their long term commitment to living together. - 6.3 Where a parent has overnight access to their children, an additional bedroom need may be awarded to allow the children to sleep over.
 Households falling into this category must provide evidence that they have access to the children and provide at least 2 nights of secondary care on a regular basis.
-This will normally entitle a household to a single additional bedroom regardless of the number of children to whom the home seeker has access.
-Individual landlords within the scheme may however apply their own policies with regard to bedroom need in these circumstances.
-In this situation a household will not normally be afforded a priority for being a bedroom short except where the current accommodation is a bedsit/studio. - 7.5 In cases of a shared residency agreement including a joint residence order, the Council reserves the right to determine, in discussion with both parties, a primary carer for housing purposes.
-Only the primary carer would be entitled to the full bedroom eligibility for the household.